CARBON REMOVAL

 Financing Techniques

-Financial products Green Banks craft are designed to draw in and leverage private capital into the market.
+While Green Banks can provide direct investment into projects, many of their financial products are designed to attract and leverage private capital.
 The challenge is twofold: supporting customers in adopting sustainable technology while showing the private sector that these are investable assets.

 Financial products provided by Green Banks can include warehousing, credit enhancements, and co-investments.
 These techniques alleviate issues such as short-term contracts, insufficient principal capital, or high interest rates in order to reduce cost of capital for consumers.